Wonderful Home Birth (42 weeks 5 days, 10 pounds).

 I watched a film and timed surges throughout but even by the end of the film they were not getting closer than 6 minutes apart so I presumed it would be a while still- however they were getting longer and more intense.

 At 4:30am I called the hospital to ask for a midwife to be sent out to check me.
-A midwife called Mandy who I knew from having my daughter called me and said she would just have a cuppa and get the pool car and come to see me.
+A midwife I knew from having my daughter called me and said she would just have a cuppa and get the pool car and come to see me.
 While I was waiting I lay on the couch and listened to my hypnobirthing recording, which was lovely, but surges still didn’t get any closer together.

-Mandy arrived around 5:45am and we chatted between my surges, she timed them and said they were clearly progressing as they lasted 60 seconds or so and I was finding them harder.
+The midwife arrived around 5:45am and we chatted between my surges, she timed them and said they were clearly progressing as they lasted 60 seconds or so and I was finding them harder.

 She decided to call the other midwife which I was surprised at since they only call for the backup nearer the end.